TOD-theses/old-paper-T-RACE/thesis.typ

 To address the issues above, we will provide a more precise definition for TOD.

 // TODO: Check if there is a more typst way to do this
+#todo("Check if there is a more typst way to do this")
 #block[
   #strong[Definition 3.1] (TOD). #emph[Consider a sequence of transactions, with $sigma$ being the world state right before $T_A$ was executed on the blockchain:]